Kartik33/ve/README.md

 # Variable Elimination for Bayesian Network

-To input the probelm instances in init_probelm.py follow the steps below
+Initalise the probability tables in init_probelm.py as follows

 Initalise a new variable<br>`VariableName = Variable("VariableName")`